 - Wolfgang Haak, Max Planck Institute for the Science of Human History, Jena, Germany: “Palaeogenetic Information on the Neolithic Migrations in Europe”

 Picking up the topics of the lectures, several specific poster sessions will give further researches the chance to present their work.
 The limition of the number of posters per session will allow for intense discussions in small groups.
+All accepted posters will be introduced shortly in the plenum at the beginning of the corresponding poster sessions.
 “Best Poster Awards” are scheduled for posters highlighting particularly impressively the impact and beauty of interdisciplinarity in diffusion research.
+If you are interested in presenting a poster, please visit the Abstract Submission page, download the abstract template and submit your abstract via the form given on the same page.

 Already confirmed workshops on the given topics including organizing researchers are:

-- Solid State Diffusion: Atomistic Simulation (Rafal Abdank-Kozubski, Jagiellonian University in Krakow, Poland, and Elena Zapolsky, University of Rouen, France)
+- Solid State Diffusion: Atomistic Simulation and Phase Field Modelling (Rafal Abdank-Kozubski, Jagiellonian University in Krakow, Poland, and Helena Zapolsky, University of Rouen, France) (download abstract)

 - Characterization and Adsorption-based Applications of Nanoporous Materials (Markus Richter, Ruhr University Bochum, Germany, Matthias Thommes, FAU, and Martin Hartmann, FAU)